DUNE-DAQ/runconf-ui/docs/README.md

 - **Detector system view**: Summary of detector subsystems which are enabled/disabled
 - **Trigger View**: A summary of triggers/trigger objects which are enabled/disabled

 Once you have made the desired changes, press the "Create" button to save the configuration.
-By default the current configuration is saved in the <RUN FOLDER>/current_config directory.
+By default the current configuration is saved in the `<RUN FOLDER>/current_config directory`.
-Older configurations are automatically moved to <RUN FOLDER>/old_configs/run_<DATE> when a new configuration is saved.
+Older configurations are automatically moved to `<RUN FOLDER>/old_configs/run_<DATE>` when a new configuration is saved.

 If you are unhappy with changes + want to revert to the original configuration, press the "Reset" button.